Core Image: Supported graphics processors

 Note that any GPU capable of handling Core Image instructions is also Quartz Extreme capable.
 The requirements for Core Image are greater than those of Quartz Extreme.

 Built-in filters

 macOS includes many built-in filters, including the following ones.
-Mac OS X 10.4 introduced over 100 of them, and Mac OS X 10.5 has added to the list.
+Mac OS X 10.4 introduced over 100 of them, and Mac OS X 10.5 added to the list.